cosmos/sdk-tutorials/publish-app-do/index.md

 In this tutorial you will learn how to publish your blockchain application on Digital Ocean.

-In the first chapter, create a new Cosmos SDk blockchain with Starport.
+In the first chapter, create a new Cosmos SDK blockchain with Starport.
 Upload it to Digital Ocean and access the app on the web.

 This guide can be helpful with other cloud services, some details might change.